Elshraby/DeepAerofoil/README.md

 # DeepAerofoil
 This project was my tool to apply the Basic Principles of Deep Learning in a topic I appreciate -- Airfoils.
-Two novel Neural Networks were created in PyTorch (regression model and convolutional neural network) with which their results were compared to a [similar project](https://github.com/vicmcl/deeplearwing/tree/main) .
+Two novel Neural Networks were created in PyTorch (regression model and convolutional neural network) with which their results were compared to a similar project[1](https://github.com/vicmcl/deeplearwing/tree/main) .
 The models will predict the Cl, Cd, and Cm of the airfoil based on the shape of the airfoil and the angle of attack.

 The general steps were followed as any other ML project:
 1. Collect and Prepare the Data.